shuque/dane/README.md

 records and address records via a validating DNS resolver: GetTLSA() and GetAddresses().
-Alternatively, if the calling application has obtained the TLSA record data by itself, it can populate the TLSAinfo structure defined in the library before calling the DANE TLS connection functions.
+Alternatively, if the calling application has obtained the TLSA record data by itself, it can populate the TLSAinfo structure defined in the library before calling the DANE TLS connection functions, DialTLSA() or DialStartTLS().

 The use of GetTLSA() and GetAddresses() requires the use of a validating DNS resolver, that sets the AD bit on authenticated responses.
 The